 Storage tips

-When you’re ready to serve again, just give it a good stir before pouring it into glasses, as the whipped cream and egg whites may settle.
+Store any leftover egg nog in an airtight container in the refrigerator.
+It will keep for up to 3 days, though it's best enjoyed fresh.
+When you're ready to serve again, just give it a good stir before pouring it into glasses, as the whipped cream and egg whites may settle.
 If the texture thickens too much, you can gently stir in a little milk to loosen it up before serving.

 Southern farewell

 Egg nog is a true Southern classic that carries with it warmth, tradition, and memories of family gatherings.
 This recipe holds a special place in my heart, and I hope it brings the same joy and comfort to your holiday celebrations.
+The process of making it together with loved ones makes it even more meaningful.
+I encourage you to try this recipe and share it with your family, it’s the perfect way to create lasting memories around the table.

 Homemade Egg Nog